Academic Catalog

 SPED 776 Special Education Directed Student Teaching 1.00-1.50

 Field-based experience in teaching students who have severe to mild exceptional educational needs in the areas of learning disabilities, intellectual disabilities and emotional behavioral disabilities.
 Students may choose one or more concentrations from the above listed disability areas.
-A student seminar meets regularly for study and discussion.
+A student seminar, in the format of observation(s), meets regularly for study and discussion.
 Student complete and present a professional Special Educator portfolio.

 Prerequisites: